inclusion-numerique/mon-suivi-social/packages/cdk/Readme.md

 Project stack will deploy only on a pipeline triggered from the "infra" branch and will provision resources shared between all services of this project.

+* First, deploy the project stack by triggering a ci workflow on "infra branch".
+* Cancel other workflows until project infrastructure is deployed
+* When project infrastructure is deployed, manually validate the transactional email domain in scaleway console to verify the domain

 ### Web App Stack

 Web App Stack will deploy on every branch and provision all resources nessecary for a preview environment or production version of the app

+* Once project infrastructure is deployed, every push will trigger a web app deployment workflow !